championballer/LFmT/javascript/README.md

 });
 ``

 __jQuery needs to be added to the document wherever it is used.
-Even in console if used there.__
+Even in console if used there.__ This can be done by adding the js file linking it offline or adding its online linked file.

 All jQuery animations run for 100ms by default.
 Can be changed by passing a value as an argument.